Jmchek/todo-list/README.md

 - Then adding to it will select THIS from the button,
 - from there we will take the project title
 - find the project title in local storage and loop through the todos, add to them and re-display
+44. Looks like we will have to turn project module into a "card"-maker, the idea being projects manager looks through localStorage, if it finds a key and a value pair, it will send the data over to project-module to create a container.
+Project-module will accept a key, and a value as arguments then process them

 UX/UI stuff
 1. user opens page to a blank project with a plus icon